 Mr A was stationary on a motorbike at traffic lights and the Defendant’s 4×4 vehicle came from behind and ran him over.
 Mr A sustained orthopaedic injuries in his motorbike accident and was briefly concussed.
 Mr A claimed that but for the motorbike accident, his career would have developed and he would have become a hedge fund manager, earning even larger sums in the City of London.

-Defendant’s solicitors paid into court compensation in the sum of £1,250,000 which together with interim payments made a total accident compensation of just over £1.28 million, plus legal costs.
+The Defendant’s solicitors paid compensation of just over £1.28 million, plus legal costs.

 £115,000 compensation for motorcyclists accident against the police